DuckyBoi-XD/HackPad/README.md

 - 7 Keys which linked to macro key which can be changed
 - 2 Rotary encoders,
   - 1 adjusting volume and a switch muting the volume
-  - 1 adjusting mic volume and muting mic
+  - 1 adjusting LEDs brightness and a off button
 - 7 LEDs under switches which we have as a single colour

 ### Schematics